fudgebucket27/sneiper/README.md

 8. Your web browser should open a webpage at => http://localhost:3000

-9. Fill in the configuration presented as directed:
+9. Fill in the configuration page:
 ![image](https://github.com/fudgebucket27/sneiper/assets/5258063/a389f888-8afa-4acd-aa86-928736df5a64)

-10. Once you have configured sneiper, at the bottom of the home page of Sneiper, press 'Start Sneiper' to start sneiper.
-Press 'Go Back'
+10. Once you have configured sneiper and chosen a mode, at the bottom of the home page of Sneiper, press 'Start Sneiper' to start sneiper.

 11. To exit sneiper, click on 'Exit Sneiper' at the bottom of the home page Sneiper.